 Understanding how to measure GDP is important for analyzing connections in the macro economy and for thinking about macroeconomic policy tools.

 GDP Measured by What is Produced

-Everything that is purchased must be produced first. [link] breaks down what is produced into five categories: durable goods, nondurable goods, services, structures, and the change in inventories.
+Everything that we purchase somebody must first produce. [link] breaks down what a country produces into five categories: durable goods, nondurable goods, services, structures, and the change in inventories.
 Before going into detail about these categories, notice that total GDP measured according to what is produced is exactly the same as the GDP measured by looking at the five components of demand. [link] provides a visual representation of this information.